python/typing/CONTRIBUTING.md

 # Versioning scheme

-`typing_extensions` and `typing` are usually released together using the same version numbers.
-The version number indicates the version of the standard library `typing` module that is reflected in the backport.
+The version number of `typing_extensions` indicates the version of the standard library `typing` module that is reflected in the backport.
 For example, `typing_extensions` version 3.10.0.0 includes features from the Python 3.10.0 standard library's `typing` module.
 A new release that doesn't include any new standard library features would be called